What Happens to Your Siding During Winter

 Snow Accumulation

-Heavy snow accumulation can stress and damage siding in a number of ways.
-The weight of the snow can put a strain on the siding, causing it to sag or even break.
+Heavy snow accumulation can stress and damage siding in several ways.
+The snow's weight can strain the siding, causing it to sag or even break.
 In addition, the moisture in the snow can seep into the siding and cause rot or mold growth.
 Finally, the ice that forms on the snow can also damage the siding, causing it to crack or chip.

-To safely remove snow from siding surfaces, it is important to use a soft-bristled brush or a snow rake.
+Using a soft-bristled brush or a snow rake is essential to remove snow from siding surfaces safely.
 Avoid using shovels, as they can damage the siding.
-It is also important to start at the top of the house and work your way down, so that the snow does not fall and damage the siding below.
-Once the snow has been removed, it is important to inspect the siding for any damage.
-If you find any damage, it is important to repair it as soon as possible to prevent further damage.
+It is also necessary to start at the top of the house and work your way down so the snow does not fall and damage the siding below.
+Once the snow has been removed, inspecting the siding for any damage is significant.
+If you find any damage, it is essential to repair it as soon as possible to prevent further damage.

 Home with repaired siding in Bend, Oregon.